JimMarcolina/TSNE-Plugin/README.md

-# tSNE
+# TSNE

-This is a repository for the tSNE plugin for FlowJo client.
+This is a repository for the TSNE plugin for FlowJo client.